Kate Gleason College of Engineering: Academics

 All seven of KGCOE's bachelor's degree programs are ABET (Accreditation Board of Engineering and Technology) accredited, which is a prerequisite for licensure as a professional engineer in many states.
 In their final semester of study, graduating seniors in ABET approved majors are eligible to sit for the NCEES Fundamentals of Engineering (FE) section of the New York State Professional Engineering examination, which is the first step in the process for licensure as a Professional Engineer (PE).

-Students may choose to focus their upper-level studies on a particular field of interest such as robotics, energy, supply chain, manufacturing, sustainability, automotive, aerospace, wireless communication, digital devices, biomaterials, ergonomics, systems, embedded systems, networks and security, Lean Six Sigma.

-The college offers the following degrees: Bachelor of Science, Master of Science, Master of Engineering and Doctor of Philosophy.
+The college offers the following degrees: Bachelor of Science (BS), Master of Science (MS), Master of Engineering (ME), and Doctor of Philosophy (PhD).
+There is an option for undergraduate students to enroll in an accelerated Bachelor's/Master's degree program to earn both degrees in an abbreviated time.
 Advanced certificates in Vibrations and Lean Six Sigma are also offered.
 Undergraduate certificates are also offered in mechatronics and integrated circuits.

+Undergraduate engineering degrees require four blocks of co-op employment, totaling 48 weeks.
+These degree programs normally last five years, with two semesters being replaced by co-op blocks in addition to the traditional eight academic semesters.
+A single co-op usually spans one of these semester blocks in addition to a summer bock, necessitating two separate co-ops.

 Organizations and clubs

-The college also hosts many engineering student organizations and clubs, such as:
+The college is also home to many engineering student organizations and clubs, such as: